Is There Anybody Out There? The Wall Live 1980–81

 Is There Anybody Out There?
 The Wall Live 1980–81 is a live album released by Pink Floyd in 2000.
 It is a live rendition of The Wall, produced and engineered by James Guthrie, with tracks selected from the August 1980 and June 1981 performances at Earls Court in London.
-The album was first released in The Netherlands by EMI Records on 23 March 2000, who released a limited edition in the United Kingdom on 27 March.
-The general release followed on 18 April 2000 with US and Canadian distribution by Columbia Records.
+The album was first released in the United Kingdom on 27 March 2000, and a US/Canadian release by Columbia Records on 18 April.

 The shows involved the construction of a wall on stage throughout the first half of the show.
 Once complete, members of the band performed in small openings in, atop, in front of, or even behind the wall.
 The album artwork featured the life-masks of the four band members in front of a black wall; the masks were worn by the "surrogate band" during the song "In the Flesh".
 "Goodbye Blue Sky" and parts of "Run Like Hell" were taken from the 17 June 1981 show, the very last performance by the four-man Pink Floyd until the 2005 Live 8 concert.

-The album was re-released in February 2012 in remastered form as part of the "Immersion" boxset edition of The Wall.

-Background
+The album was remastered and re-released in February 2012 as part of The Wall’s ‘Immersion’ boxset.
+Despite this, it remained absent from most music streaming platforms—except for YouTube Music—until December 2024, when it was finally added to the Apple Music catalog.
+However, it continues to be unavailable on other major streaming services, including Spotify.
+The addition to Apple Music was likely due to Sony Music Entertainment’s acquisition of Pink Floyd’s music rights in October 2024, which may have facilitated the album’s availability on the platform.
+However, by September 2025, the album had been pulled from both Apple Music and YouTube Music for unknown reasons.